 The Bold Futures Mentoring Program helps create mentoring relationships for girls ages 9-14.
 Mentoring helps girls increase self-efficacy, improve social skills, and learn how to create healthy communities.

 This year, girls in the Bold Futures Program participated in the creation of their own community action project.
 Not to be confused with a community service project, a community action project is an activity that can increase understanding and empowerment of a community by working with the community to solve issues within.
-The community action project leaves a lasting impact for the area.
+The community action project leaves a lasting impact on the area.

 The girls were in charge of picking which communities they wanted to focus on and what issues they wanted to address.
 With the help of their mentors, they planned and created an array of activities to combat the issues they found.